DataMa-Solutions/docs/prep/aside/actions/Append.md

 ---
-title: Append tool
+title: Append action
-description: Append tool allow you to merge two source flow in one.
+description: Append action allow you to merge two source flow in one.
 layout: page
 ---